 If you are interested in pursuing a Volunteer Legal Internship position for the summer or semester externship with our office, please visit www.justice.gov/careers/legal/students.html for further details.

-College and high school students are hired under the federal Pathways Program.
+During staffing shortages, college and high school students are hired under the federal Pathways Program.
 This program offers temporary clerical and administrative opportunities to high school students or students who are enrolled at least half-time in an accredited college or university, graduate or professional school, vocational, or technical school.
 The number of hours students work under these programs vary.